resoluteworks/invirt/docs/docs/api/invirt-core/uri-extensions.md

   </TabItem>
 </Tabs>

 ### toggleQueryValue
-Returns a new `Uri` and:
- * Adds a query parameter with the specified `name` and `value` when one isn't already present
+Returns a new `Uri` with the specified `name`/`value` pair added when not present, or removed when present.
- * Removes the query parameter with the specified `name` and `value` when present

 All other query params are left unchanged.

 <Tabs>
   <TabItem value="example" label="Example" default>
     ```kotlin
-    // Returns "/test?q=John"
+    // "/test?q=John"
     Uri.of("/test").toggleQueryValue("q", "John")

-    // Returns "/test"
+    // "/test"
     Uri.of("/test?q=John").toggleQueryValue("q", "John")
     ```
   </TabItem>